Emotional Distress, Privacy, and Dignitary Torts

 Invasion of Privacy

 Invasion of privacy is the intrusion into the personal life of another person without consent.
-However, invasion of privacy is not the cause of action or tort that you would sue another person.
-The four most common types of invasion of privacy causes of action are: appropriation of name or likeness, intrusion upon seclusion, false light, or public disclosure of private facts.
+However, invasion of privacy is not the cause of action (claim) or tort (civil wrong) for which you would sue another person.
+The four most common types of claims related to invasion of privacy are:

-States vary on which causes of action they recognize under the theory of invasion of privacy.
+State personal injury laws vary on which causes of action they recognize under the theory of invasion of privacy.
 States also have their own elements for each cause of action.
-For these reasons, it's important to check your state's laws or consult with a local attorney before filing a lawsuit.
+You should check your state's laws or consult a local attorney before filing these kinds of personal injury lawsuits.

 We live in a society of people with different personalities and sensitivities.
 What's offensive to one person might not be offensive to someone else.
-It's also unreasonable for people to expect to never have to deal with a certain level of rude or offensive conduct.
-But, if someone's conduct is so terrible and causes emotional trauma, it's possible to have a valid case against him or her.
+It's also unreasonable for people to expect never to have to deal with a certain level of rude or offensive conduct.
+If someone's conduct is so terrible that it causes emotional trauma to a reasonable person, it's possible to have a valid case against that person.

 Hiring a Lawyer